Increasing positive monoids of ordered fields are FF-monoids: Ordered Fields

-An element $a \in K$ is \emph{finite} if $a = {\bf O}(1)$, while $a$ is called \emph{infinitesimal} (resp., \emph{infinitely large}) if $|a| < 1/n$ (resp., $|a| > n$) for every natural $n$.
+An element $x \in K$ is \emph{finite} if $x = {\bf O}(1)$, while $x$ is called \emph{infinitesimal} (resp., \emph{infinitely large}) if $|x| < 1/n$ (resp., $|x| > n$) for every natural number $n$.
 Obviously, $K$ contains nonzero infinitesimals if and only if it contains infinitely large elements.
 The set of infinitesimals of $K$ is denoted by $K_0$, while the set of finite elements is denoted by $K_\#$; they are both additive subgroups of $K$.
 The field $K$ is said to be \emph{Archimedean} if $K_0 = \{0\}$.
 Note that $K$ is Archimedean if and only if its value group $\Gamma_K$ is trivial; readers can find $42$ equivalent definitions of Archimedean ordered field in \cite[Section~4]{DT14}.

-The order topology on $K$ has a basis consisting of all the intervals of the forms $(a,b)$, $(-\infty, b)$, and $(a, \infty)$, where $a,b \in K$.
-The field $K$ is Archimedean if and only if its prime subfield is order-theoretically dense in $K$ and, in such a case, $K$ is isomorphic as an ordered field to a subfield of $\rr$.
-Moreover, $K$ is a Hausdorff topological group (under addition) and a completely regular space; see \cite[Lemma~2.1]{dD00}.
+The order topology on $K$ has a basis consisting of all the intervals of the forms $(x,y)$, $(-\infty, y)$, and $(x, \infty)$ for $x,y \in K$.
+It is well-known that $K$ is Archimedean if and only if its prime subfield is order-theoretically dense in $K$ and, in such a case, $K$ is isomorphic as an ordered field to a subfield of $\rr$.
+Moreover, $K$ is a Hausdorff topological group (under addition) and a completely regular space (see \cite[Lemma~2.1]{dD00}).
 The field $K$ is said to be \emph{complete} if every Cauchy sequence converges.
 Every ordered field can be densely order-embedded in a complete ordered field.
-There are many equivalent definitions of completeness; $72$ of them are given in \cite[Section 3]{DT14}. \\
+There are many equivalent definitions of completeness; $72$ of them are given in \cite[Section 3]{DT14}.

+We conclude this section presenting an example of non-Archimedean ordered field that we will be using later.

 \begin{example} Let $K$ be an ordered field, and let $K(X)$ be the field of rational functions over $K$.
 If $p(X) \in K[X]$ is a nonzero polynomial, then let $\ell(p(X))$ denote its leading coefficient.
 Now set